Club Autosport Race Team

 These include the English, British, Northern and Midland and Points Championships.

 In the 80s they moved into circuit racing in the Porsche Club GB Series.
-As many specialists did at the time they raced a genuine 2.7 RS, some examples are selling for more than £1 million now.
+As many specialists did at the time they raced a genuine 2.7 RS lightweight, some examples are selling for more than £1 million now.

 Richard won many races in 1986 with his 959 bodied car in the modified Porsche series and Intermarque Challenge.
 A car built on the Gruppe B Design Study from the Frankfurt Motor Show and on track before Porsche had officially released the 959.